Alex Bregman Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.7 K/9 to lead the league.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.23).
+- The Marlins' 4.20 team ERA ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (137 total, 1.2 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (137 total, 1.1 per game).

+- The Marlins are sending Cueto (0-3) out for his sixth start of the season.
+He is 0-3 with a 5.33 ERA and 23 strikeouts in 27 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the Cincinnati Reds, when the left-hander threw six innings, surrendering two earned runs while giving up six hits.
+- His last time out was on Wednesday against the Cincinnati Reds, when the right-hander went five innings, surrendering three earned runs while allowing five hits.

+- The 37-year-old has put up a 5.33 ERA and 7.7 strikeouts per nine innings in six games this season, while allowing a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.